odpi/egeria-docs/site/docs/education/egeria-dojo/developer/different-types-of-apis-platform-deployment.md

 List<RegisteredOMAGService> registeredOMVSs = platformServicesClient.getViewServices(clientUserId);
 ```

-Finally, `EgeriaPlatformReport` calls the [Adminstration Services](/services/admin-services/overview) to request the list of configured servers.
+Finally, `EgeriaPlatformReport` calls the [Administration Services](/services/admin-services/overview){ target=dojo-support } to request the list of configured servers.
 At this stage, there are none.
 In fact, the directory where they are kept has not even been created which is why an exception occurs.
 It is printed out to show which directory (`data/servers`), relative to the working directory set up in the `EgeriaPlatform` configuration (`~/egeria-install/egeria-omag*`).
 ```bash
    Platform servers
 There was an org.odpi.openmetadata.adminservices.ffdc.exception.OMAGConfigurationErrorException exception when calling the platform.
 Error message is: OMAG-ADMIN-500-002 Method retrieveAllServerConfigs returned an unexpected exception of org.odpi.openmetadata.frameworks.connectors.ffdc.OCFRuntimeException with message ENCRYPTED-DOC-STORE-400-014  Unable to retrieve the encrypted configuration files; exception was java.nio.file.NoSuchFileException with message data/servers, while attempting access file data/servers/null/config/null.config